1985 Memorial Cup: Prince Albert Raiders

 The Prince Albert Raiders represented the Western Hockey League at the 1985 Memorial Cup.
 The Raiders were the top team in the WHL during the 1984–85 season, as they had a record of 58-11-3, earning 119 points.
 Prince Albert was awarded the Scotty Munro Memorial Trophy for their achievement during the regular season.
 The Raiders had the highest scoring offense in the league, scoring 455 goals.
 Defensively, Prince Albert allowed the second fewest goals against, as they allowed 255 goals.
 In the East Division semi-finals, the Raiders swept the Calgary Wranglers in four games.
-In the East Division finals, Prince Albert had little trouble, as they defeated the Medicine Hat Tigers four games to one, advancing to the Ed Chynoweth Cup.
+In the East Division finals, Prince Albert had little trouble, as they defeated the Medicine Hat Tigers four games to one, advancing to the President's Cup.
 In the championship round, the Raiders swept the Kamloops Blazers in four games to win the Cup and earn a berth into the 1985 Memorial Cup.

 The Raiders high powered offense was led by Dan Hodgson, who led the club with 70 goals and 182 points in 64 games.
 Hodgson ranked second in overall league scoring during the regular season.
 In the playoffs, Hodgson continued to lead Prince Albert, as he scored 10 goals and 36 points in 13 games.
 Tony Grenier scored 62 goals and 120 points in 71 games, while Dave Pasin scored 64 goals and 116 points in 65 games, giving the Raiders three players with 60+ goals.
 Ken Morrison scored 51 goals and 108 points in 64 games, as Prince Albert had four 100+ point players.
 On defense, Emanuel Viveiros scored 17 goals and 88 points in 68 games to lead the club.
 Dave Manson scored eight goals and 38 points in 72 games, while accumulating 247 penalty minutes.
 He was a top prospect for the upcoming 1985 NHL Entry Draft.
 Goaltending duties were split between Ward Komonoksy, who earned a 30-7-1 record with a 3.52 GAA and a .883 save percentage in 38 games, and Roydon Gunn, who was 28-4-2 with a 3.42 GAA and .881 save percentage in 36 games.

 The 1985 Memorial Cup was the Raiders first appearance at the tournament in team history.